greggersaurus/OpenSteamController/README.md

 The primary intention of this project is to explore, deconstruct and, hopefully, expand upon configuration options and usages for the Steam Controller.

-A secondary intention is for this project to be an educational resource for people trying to do more with the Steam Controller and/or for individuals hoping to learn more about embedded development in general.
-That means an emphasis will be placed on good documentation and commenting of code.
+A secondary intention is for this project to be an educational and/or motivational resource for people trying to do more with the Steam Controller.
+ This means that an emphasis will be placed on communication and explanation, both in documentation and comments.

 Note that this project started with a much smaller scope and you may come across echoes of that.
-Originally the hope was that this would be a small project that would provide a method for a user to modify Valve's official firmware in order to customize the start up and shutdown Jingles played by the controller using the haptics.
-However, the process of attempting to figure out what bits to modify in the firmware in order to achieve this turned into a much larger reverse engineering effort.
-The knowledge gained so far is allowing us to do much more with the Steam Controller than originally intended, and while there is still the goal to provide a method to allow a user to modify Valve's official firmware to play custom Jingles, that is no longer the sole, nor even the primary, goal of this project.
+Originally the hope was that this would be a small project that would provide a method to modify Valve's official firmware in order to customize the start up and shutdown Jingles played by the controller using the haptics.
+However, the process of attempting to figure out to do this turned into a significant reverse engineering effort.
+The knowledge gained so far is allows for doing much more with the Steam Controller than originally intended, and while a major goal still is to provide a user friendly method to allow a user to modify the Jingles played by Valve's official firmware, that is no longer the sole goal of this project.

 For a starting point on additional details on the accomplishments and future intentions of this project please see the Subprojects section below.